 You can name and edit a staff schedule that shows which shifts your staff members are scheduled for, along with how many hours they are scheduled for in the week.

 This allows you to plan so you stay in compliance with child-to-staff ratios, and so you’re not paying for staff you don’t need.

 Procare Can Help You Achieve Your Goals!

 The year ahead is full of potential!
 All you have to do is seize the opportunity in front of you, which you can do by choosing the right goals and pursuing them each day.

-And one opportunity to improve your early childhood center is adding a strong, easy-to use curriculum like Procare Early Learning, a 100% digital offering that is embedded into the Procare online application:
+And one opportunity to improve your early childhood center is adding a strong, easy-to use curriculum like Procare Early Learning, a 100% digital offering that is embedded into Procare:

 This curriculum can be used in ALL child care center classrooms, with 52 weeks of lesson plans and more than 4,000 daily activities for infants, toddlers, preschoolers and pre-kindergarteners.
 Learning areas include STEAM, language and literacy, physical development, cognitive, music and movement as well as interactive reading.
 Plus, teachers get tips and tools they can use in real time.